xt1/Help/Examples/Simple Examples/Retreive all members in a selection/Retrieve all Members in a Selection.md

-Date: 2016-05-10
-SortOrder: 3
+<properties date="2016-05-10"
+SortOrder="3"
+/>

 This section shows how we may retrieve members of a specific selection.
 There can be two ways of retrieving such: -

 * With the use of the Selection Entity

 * With the use of the SelectionProvider

 The first example shows how we may retrieve a Members Collection with the use of an instance of the Selection Class.